last update 28 April 2012

 where Maria lived after the death of John, now the only house without an ugly extra storey.

-The back windows have a dress circle view of the Scarborough Cricket Ground.
+The back windows have a dress circle view over the famous Scarborough Cricket Ground.

-Maria, 14 years' younger, lived on at 9 Trafalgar Square, just off North Marine Drive (and overlooking the Yorkshire Cricket Culb's famous Scarborough Cricket Ground), looked after by a spare daughter or two.
+Maria, 14 years' younger than John, moved to 9 Trafalgar Square, just off North Marine Drive (and overlooking the Yorkshire Cricket Culb's famous Scarborough Cricket Ground), looked after by a spare daughter or two.
 She died there in 1911 aged 73.

 Maria and John are both buried in the Manor Road Cemetery, Scarborough (grave P 18 - 25) - the gravestone has fallen over and broken in two, but the inscriptions are clear.